How to Get Employment References

 It's important to be prepared to provide a list of employment references who can attest to the skills and qualifications that you have for the job you are applying for.
-You might event want to have a few letters of reference on hand as well.
+You might even want to have a few letters of reference on hand as well.

-It’s a good idea to plan ahead and get your references in order before you need them.
+It’s a good idea to plan and get your references in order before you need them.
 It will save time scrambling to put together a list at the last minute.

-Keep in mind that a positive endorsement can help you clinch a job offer, and a negative reference can really hurt your chances.
+Keep in mind that a positive endorsement can help you clinch a job offer, and a negative reference can hurt your chances.
 Therefore, be sure to have a strong list of references who know all about your strengths, and about the jobs you are applying for.

 Tips for Getting the Best References